chasenunez/bookbot/README.md

-## ETANI SHORDUL (BookBot)
+## ETANI SHORDUL

-BookBot is a simple Python tool that ingests a text file of a book and outputs key statistics about its composition — including total word count and a ranked frequency of letters.
+ETANI SHORDUL is a simple Python tool that ingests a text file of a book and outputs key statistics about its composition — including total word count and a ranked frequency of letters.
 It’s a quick way to explore how language patterns differ between literary works.

 ### What It Does